Buy One, Get One! Get 50% Off! Save $20 Instantly! Huge New Years Sale!

 Not that my opinion really matters, but here is my take on why we become irrational when it comes to a sale.
 Sales are typically either a percentage off or a dollar amount off.
 They also usually have an expiration date.
 When we see that we can save money on a purchase that we might have made and then see that the savings has an expiration date, we tend to throw rational thoughts out the window.

 If you were doing regular shopping, then you might think if the purchase is necessary, see if there is an alternative, find coupons, or do some comparison shopping.
 We take our time with the purchase, especially if it is a large purchase.
 I did all of these when I made my couch purchase.
-I wasn’t in a hurry when picking out a couch, so I took my time to make a rational decision for our needs.
+I wasn’t in a hurry when picking out a couch, so I took my time to make a rational decision for our needs (turns out the coach was a piece of crap in the end, but oh well).

 One example of when we throw common sense out the window is when the “Buy X amount and get X” sales come about.
 When I ran my ecommerce business, I would do a few tests to see which sales would work the best and how people would react.
 I love analytics and following how people respond, so that was fun for me.